-I’ve been fortunate enough to experience the wonderful world of Iceland and believe everyone should make it a point to as well.
+I’ve been fortunate enough to experience the wonderful world of Iceland and I truly believe everyone should make it a point to experience it as well.
 Iceland is jam-packed with incredible wonders to see and experience.
 Read on for my top picks for the absolute best things to do in Iceland in summer.

 Some links in this post may be affiliate links.
 This means that, at no additional cost to you, I may earn a small commission if you make a purchase after clicking on one of my links.
 You can read more in my disclaimer.